TDAILab/tutorial-template/docs/source/start.rst

 Set up
 ----------
-You go to the "Settings" page of your account and click "developer settings" in the lower left corner.
+You go to the "Settings" page of your account and click "developer settings" in the lower left corner to go to the "GitHub Apps" page.

 Accessing MLOpsLight site